mbandyo/MechaCar_Statistical_Analysis/README.md

 The sample mean is withing the 95% confidence interval.
 Also, the p-value is well over the t-statistic.
 Hence we cannot reject the null hypothesis that the sample mrean is not statistically different than population mean.

 ## Study Design: MechaCar vs Competition
 For making enhancement in the manufacturing line of MechaCar, it is necessary to understand the market and consumer preferences.
+There are several methods to gather consumer preference data, but each method has advantages and challenges.
+For example, consumer survey provides preferences but they may not be aligned with purchasing patterns.
+It is freasonable to study the available similar products and evaluate the competitive advantages.
+The important features in a car study design include the following:
+* Safety Features
+* Fuel Efficiency (High way and City)
+* Horse Power
+* Size
+* Maintenance Cost
+* Resale Value
+* Cost
+These could be reasonable metrics to compare and contrast products in the industry.
+For each metric we should test null hypothesis (H<sub>0</sub) MechaCar metric is statistically same with the same industry metric vs. the alternate hypothesis that the specic Mechacar metric is statistically different from the industry average.
+This test could be more targeted by selecting subset of industry products that are comparable to MechaCar in terms of other features and cost.
+A variety of t-tests would be appropriate depending on the comaroson set.
+#### Data
+To perform the statistical tests, reasonable size dataset is required for the above metrics by manufacturers.